 Watsu massage involves massage, stretching, and acupressure while floating in water.

 Where is Strawberry Hot Springs located?

-Strawberry Hot Springs are located in Steamboat Springs at 44200 Co Rd 36, Steamboat Springs, CO 80487.
+Strawberry Hot Springs are located near the city Steamboat Springs at 44200 Co Rd 36, Steamboat Springs, CO 80487.

 When arriving from Denver, head west on I-70 toward Grand Junction.
 Then take exit 205 to merge onto CO-9 N/Blue River Pkwy toward Silverthorne.